SEASIDE HEIGHTS, N.J. (AP) -- The utterly mundane task of bringing a garbage can back from the curb put a broad grin on Guy Mazzanti's face Monday.

 Mazzanti was one of a handful of residents who took advantage of long-sought permission to move back home permanently.
 Monday -- nine weeks after the storm made landfall -- was the first day residents could begin so-called "re-population" plans in Seaside Heights, as well as parts of Toms River and Brick.

 Even now, Mazzanti isn't in his permanent home.
 That building took on more than 2 feet of water and still needs major repairs.
-But he rented a condominium, and on Monday greeted friends he hadn't seen for more than two months.
+But he rented a condominium and on Monday he greeted friends he hadn't seen for more than two months.

 Tony Vaz, a Seaside Heights councilman, also has not been able to return to his house.
 He, too, rented a condo until repairs can be made to his home.

 "The feeling of being back home, in our own town, that's a feeling we all missed," Vaz said.
 "You can't imagine how good it feels."